sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>General JavaScript Coding Tips</h2>

+- Their are 6 types of values used in JS: number, string, Boolean, object, function and undefined.
+- The typeOf operator can be used to identify a values type.
 - Anonymous Functions “$(document).ready(function() {“ & “$(function(){“ are exactly the same where code is executed after DOM is loaded
 - Add an extra (); at the end “(function () {})();“ makes it a Self Executing(Imediately Invoking) Anonymous Function which would run imediately
 - “(function ($){}(jQuery)” As above but passes the jQuery object as a parameter so that “$” refers to “jQuery”.
 In general widgets would be contained in a Immediate invoking function but initated by a global Controller.
 Often a single ";" is placed at the front of a anonymous function to stop syntax errors when JavaScript files are combined & minified.